3800, Handling Changes in an Operation, Type of Permit, Location, and Ownership

 7600 Adverse Actions

-If Licensing learns of local ordinances or regulations that would affect the restrictions or conditions on the permit, Licensing staff amend the permit in order to comply with those ordinances or regulations.
+If CCR learns of local ordinances or regulations that would affect the restrictions or conditions on the permit, CCR staff amend the permit to comply with those ordinances or regulations.

-3811 When and How to Evaluate a Change that Poses Risk to Children
+3811 When and How to Evaluate a Change in an Operation

-The inspector evaluates the change and may deny the request if it would pose a risk to children.
+The inspector evaluates the change and determines if it would pose a risk to children.
 The operation waits until the changes are approved by CCR before making the change in the operation.
 The inspector evaluates the following changes before approving them:

 Procedure